-- o Students must initiate an appeal within 30 days of the issuing of a final grade. - o The student will first contact the course mentor either by email, telephone or U.S. mail. - o If the student is not satisfied with the results of the initial contact, or if the course does not have a mentor, the concern must be presented in writing to the School dean in which the course is offered using the appeal form (undergraduate and/or graduate forms can be found on the Thomas Edison State College website, www.tesc.edu/current-students/student-forms.cfm). - o The School dean will mediate between the mentor and the student to obtain resolution of the issue. - o If the student is dissatisfied with the decision of the School dean, the student may make a written appeal to the vice president and provost within 10 business days. - o The provost will respond within 30 days with a final decision.
+- Students must initiate an appeal within 30 days of the issuing of a final grade. - The student will first contact the course mentor either by email, telephone or U.S. mail. - If the student is not satisfied with the results of the initial contact, or if the course does not have a mentor, the concern must be presented in writing to the School dean in which the course is offered using the appeal form (undergraduate and/or graduate forms can be found on the Thomas Edison State University website, www.tesu.edu/current-students/student-forms.cfm). - The School dean will mediate between the mentor and the student to obtain resolution of the issue. - If the student is dissatisfied with the decision of the School dean, the student may make a written appeal to the provost and vice president within 10 business days. - The provost will respond within 30 days with a final decision.

-Graduate students are required to maintain an overall minimum average of B in their Thomas Edison State College courses in order to graduate.
+Graduate students are required to maintain an overall minimum average of B in their Thomas Edison State University courses in order to graduate.

-Students must also meet any minimum required GPA standards established by their School to graduate from Thomas Edison State College.
+Students must also meet any minimum required GPA standard established by their School to graduate from Thomas Edison State University.